Object-Aware Cropping for Self-Supervised Learning: Introduction

+In addition to an SSL loss that uses multiple views, we introduce two additional unsupervised losses which leverage the LOD proposal introduced above.
+The first loss, which we call object localization, encourages the network's representations to carry information about objectness by predicting which patch features contain the object (labels are determined by the extent of the LOD proposal).
+The second loss we add is the rotation prediction task where given a rotated object and dilated-object, we predict the rotation of the object.
+Rotation loss helps is learning better object level representations.
+Use of these losses leads to further improvements to downstream performance.

-We conduct a number of experiments incorporating object-aware cropping, finding consistent improvements on state of the art self-supervised methods such as MoCo-v2 \citep{chen2020improved}, BYOL \citep{grill2020bootstrap} and Dense-CL \cite{wang2021dense} across varied datasets and tasks (see Fig.\ref{fig:detection_segmentation_number} and Section \ref{secc:results}).
-This approach is fast (>$125$ fps on an NVIDIA P100 GPU), adds minimial overhead to the baseline computation time (<$1\%$), and is simple to implement.
+We conduct a number of experiments incorporating object-aware cropping, finding consistent improvements on state of the art self-supervised methods such as MoCo-v2 \cite{chen2020improved}, BYOL \cite{grill2020bootstrap} and Dense-CL \cite{wang2021dense} across varied datasets and tasks.
+We also propose \textbf{O}penImages \textbf{H}ard \textbf{M}ulti-object \textbf{S}ubset \textbf{OHMS}, which is a balanced subset of OpenImages and has images with atleast two different classes.
+We show by pre-training on the OHMS dataset using our OAC can give superior performance on object detection task (+6.1mAP, Table \ref{tab:ssl_comparison_teaser_detection}) as compared to pre-training on ImageNet which has been used extensively in the literature \cite{he2019momentum,chen2020simple,Caron2020UnsupervisedLO}.
 We have released the dataset at \url{https://github.com/shlokk/object-cropping-ssl}.